Quick decision guide before you proceed further

 Where you'll see it: High school competition, primarily American.

-Parliamentary is the format you'll find in college debate societies, in international competition, and in the British parliamentary tradition itself.
-The big distinguishing feature: you find out the resolution roughly 15 to 20 minutes before the round starts.
-That kills the research advantage and rewards generalists who can think on their feet.
-Most rounds run 45 to 60 minutes with two person (sometimes four-person) teams.
+Parliamentary debate is the format where you receive the resolution 15 to 20 minutes before the round starts, which eliminates the research advantage and rewards debaters who can think and argue on their feet.

 Segment | Time |